mbsimonovic/terraform-aws-service-catalog/core-concepts.md

 The Gruntwork Service Catalog is designed to be deployed using the following tools:

 1. [Terraform](https://www.terraform.io/).
 Used to define and manage most of the basic infrastructure, such as servers, databases, load balancers, and networking.
-The Gruntwork Service Catalog is compatible with pure, open source [Terraform](https://www.terraform.io/), [Terragrunt](https://terragrunt.gruntwork.io/), [Terraform Cloud](https://www.hashicorp.com/blog/announcing-terraform-cloud/), and [Terraform Enterprise](https://www.terraform.io/docs/enterprise/index.html).
+The Gruntwork Service Catalog is compatible with vanilla [Terraform](https://www.terraform.io/), [Terragrunt](https://terragrunt.gruntwork.io/), [Terraform Cloud](https://www.hashicorp.com/blog/announcing-terraform-cloud/), and [Terraform Enterprise](https://www.terraform.io/docs/enterprise/index.html).